Avaray/dav.one/src/content/article/how-to-run-stable-diffusion-locally/index.md

 [LynxHub](https://github.com/KindaBrazy/LynxHub) is another Multi-Platform Package Manager for Stable Diffusion.
 Released in August 2024.
 Basically it does the same thing as [Stability Matrix](/how-to-run-stable-diffusion-locally#stability-matrix).
 Has a bit different features and UI.
+Personally, I didn't have a chance to do large tests with it yet.

 ## Docker